Utah State Route 131

 State Route 131 (SR-131) is a 3.047 mi state highway in Bluffdale, Utah, United States, routed entirely on Porter Rockwell Boulevard.
 The open section is a 2.5 mi spur southwest from 14600 South (SR-140), but when completed it will extend west to Redwood Road (SR-68).

 Route description

-Open section

-As of June 2021, the west end of the route is at the intersection of Porter Rockwell Boulevard and Harmon Day Drive.
-From this point, SR-131 proceeds northeast on Porter Rockwell Boulevard as a two-lane road with a center turn lane.
+As of August 2022, the west end of the route is at Redwood Road (SR-68).
+SR-131 proceeds northeast on Porter Rockwell Boulevard as a five-lane section of the highway.
+It crosses a bridge over the Utah and Salt Lake Canal, Jordan River, tracks for the Union Pacific Railroad and FrontRunner commuter rail, and Jordan and Salt Lake City Canal.
+At Harmon Day road it continues northeast as a two-lane road with a center turn lane.
 It passes through newer developments in Bluffdale, as well as Summit Academy High School.
 The route straightens out to the north to continue on to its eastern terminus at an intersection with 14600 South (SR-140), just south of the Utah State Prison.